FAQs

 We encourage you to write to your child as frequently as possible.
 Letter writing, as you know, is a disappearing art, and camp is likely to be one of the only times in a child’s life when letters are the primary means of communication.
 More than anything – now and into the future – your children will cherish the letters you wrote them, and appreciate the thought, time, and effort you took in sending mail their way.

-You will receive postcards or letters from your child’s counselors several times during the summer sessions, as well as correspondence from the Director.
+You will receive a letter from your child’s counselor during their session, as well as correspondence from the Director.
 In these communications, you will get an update on how they are doing and the activities in which they’ve participated.
 If you have questions about any of the content of these letters, you can reach out to the directors for more information.

 My child needs down time each day.
 How do you allow for this?